gregariousjb/Epoch-Admin-Tools/README.md

 	> Note: "Your_Mission.pbo" is a placeholder name.
 Your mission might be called "DayZ_Epoch_11.Chernarus", "DayZ_Epoch_13.Tavi", or "dayz_mission" depending on hosting and chosen map.

 1. Extract the ***admintools*** folder from the Epoch Admin Tools project zip into the root of your mission folder.
-1. Copy the ***dayz_code*** folder into the root of your mission folder.
-If you already have this folder then just copy the file keyboard.sqf into the appropriate directory.
 1. If you are allowed to use custom dll's (some hosts forbid it)

 	> Copy all files ***inside the DLL folder*** (not the folder itself) to your ROOT server folder (where arma2oaserver.exe and @DayZ_Epoch is located)